u-eff-gee/SeAN/README.md

 ##### Optimization

-By default, the program is built in debug mode.
-A small increase in computation speed can be gained by replacing the `-g` compiler flag with an optimization flag `-O1`, `-O2` or `-O3`.
-No extensive testing has been done by the author as to which of the three is the best tradeoff between compilation time and speedup, at the moment.
+By default, the program is built as release version with the optimization flag `-O3`.
+To build in debug mode, use the `-g` option.

 ##### Change C++ compiler